r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 cd src/gnuwin32
 ```

+The corresponding version of the bundle for ARM would be named
+`tcltk-6094-5412-aarch64.zip`.

 Set environment variables.
 Note that when building R, one needs to have the
 compiler toolchain on PATH, it is not added automatically in this case